ceoslidi/firework/README.md

 **TL;DR: Lightweight and fast framework for creating simple web apps.**
 [Visit our site for more information](example.com).

+## Benefits
+ - The easiest php web framework.
+ - Fast.
+ - Easy to modify and use in other projects.
+ - Your project won't be burdened with unnecessary files.
+ - Fast do develop and deploy.
+ - Easy to use for newbies in php.

 ## Installation in 3 steps
  1. Make sure you've installed apache, php, npm and composer on your server.
  2. Download a Firework: